esphome/esphome-core/README.md

 > Note: use `set_global_log_level()` and `set_log_level` in `LogComponent` to adjust the global and tag-specific log levels, respectively.

+When using the `platformio device monitor [...]` command, try adding the `--raw` argument - this will apply color to log messages in your terminal.

 ### Setting custom MQTT topics

 If esphomelib's default MQTT topics don't suit your needs, you can override them.
 For this, there are two options: